MUSIC AS IMAGE AND METAPHOR

 Co-Curators: David Houston and Florence Neal

-LISTEN ONLINE / press the AUDIO button under each artwork on the exhibition page to open the corresponding music page.
+To Listen: press the Audio button under each artwork to open the corresponding music page.

 THE KENTLER FLATFILES are an essential element of Kentler International Drawing Space since its founding in 1990.
 A compendium of artworks by more than 290 local, national and international artists, this living archive represents the breadth, quality and variety found in contemporary drawings and works on paper today.
 The Flatfiles are available for viewing by the public and have become an important resource for artists, collectors, curators and anyone interested in the field of drawing and prints.
 Selections from the Kentler Flatfiles are regularly presented in guest-curated exhibitions at Kentler and in traveling shows.

-Special thanks for support of this exhibition: Kay Broda, Judye Harris, Janice Watson
+Special thanks for support of this traveling exhibition: Kay Broda, Judye Harris, Janice Watson, the Bo Bartlett Center and the Ohr-O'Keefe Museum.